TreeHouse Foods (THS) Q1 2017 Results - Earnings Call Transcript

 As often has been the case following large scale consolidation and organizational realignment, our initial top line advances have temporarily outdistanced their bottom line counterparts.
 While this phenomenon has affected the quality of our first quarter earnings, I regard it as transitory in nature.
 The ways and means to achieve our strategic transformation and expand our margins are readily at hand.
 As Dennis and Matthew will soon elaborate, our early progress in integrating the former Private Brands and instilling the discipline of simplification across our broad customer base, product portfolio, and supply chain, constitutes a prelude to stronger performance to come.

 Let me give you a few examples from the past quarter.
-First, with regard to customer portfolio strategy, pro forma organic growth of 4% with our large scale strategic customers, the green box in our customer portfolio construct, illustrated on slide 5, were led by gains in our beverages and baked goods division serving the market's largest supermarket chains, mass merchants and warehouse clubs.
+First, with regard to customer portfolio strategy, pro forma organic growth of 4% with our large scale strategic customers, the green box in our customer portfolio construct, illustrated on slide 5, were led by gains in our Beverages and Baked Goods division serving the market's largest supermarket chains, mass merchants and warehouse clubs.
 This growth was matched by an approximately equal decline in revenue of red box customers, evidencing our strategic shift away from marginal contract backing of national brands.

 Next, category portfolio strategy, renewed category leadership in single serve beverages where first quarter branded revenues were flat, private label increased 25%, and TreeHouse grew 50%.
 In aggregate, the double-digit shift expanding our green box presence, again on slide 5, in growth categories was paired with an offsetting decline in red box categories with limited growth and margin potential.
 Thirdly, simplification.
 Identification of 3,100 SKUs and 260 customers concentrated in no growth, low margin sectors down for consolidation or discontinuation by year's end.
 Next, cost reduction.
 Confirmation that the Private Brands integration, related supply chain, and parallel head count productivity programs are all on target, and within budget.